wdv4758h/pypy-extradoc/blog/draft/faster-json.rst

 This is very clear if you look at json module as implemented in CPython's standard library.
-Not everything is in C (it would probably be just too much effort) and the interface to what is in C is guided via profiling not via what kind of interface makes sense.
-It's clear from CPython 2.6 to 2.7.
+Not everything is in C (it would probably be just too much effort) and the interface to what is in C is guided via profiling not by what kind of interface makes sense.
+This especially is evident comparing CPython 2.6 to 2.7.
-Just adapting the code to interface with C made the Python version slower.
+Just adapting the code to an interface with C made the Python version slower.
 Removing this clutter improves the readability a lot and improves PyPy's version a bit, although I don't have hard numbers.